November 13, 2013

 Please note that The HSUS discourages transportation of animals in the cargo hold of planes.
 You should carefully consider whether taking your animal to another country is in the best interest of your pet.

 If a family member or good friend can care for your pet while you are gone, you might decide to spare your pet the undue stress and risk which air travel for animals creates.
 You may also wish to consider finding a foster home with a humane/rescue group in your area which can care for your pet temporarily.
 If you choose this option, form a written agreement with the group stating how long you will be gone, who should be contacted in an emergency, etc.

-Regardless of what country you and your pet are traveling to, be sure to learn the animal quarantine policies long before you pack your bags.
-You may be able to find out a country's legal requirements through your veterinarian (who may refer you to other resources) or on the Internet or by contacting the embassy for that country.
+If you plan to travel with your pet to Hawaii, Canada, or Mexico, be sure to learn the animal quarantine policies long before you pack your bags.
+You may be able to find out a country's legal requirements through your veterinarian (who may refer you to other resources), on the Internet, or by contacting the embassy for that country.

-If you and your pet are traveling from the United States to Canada, you must carry a certificate issued by a veterinarian that clearly identifies the animal and certifies that the dog or cat has been vaccinated against rabies during the preceding 36-month period.
+If you and your pet are traveling from the U.S. to Canada, you must carry a certificate issued by a veterinarian that clearly identifies your pet and certifies that he or she has been vaccinated against rabies during the preceding 36-month period.
 Different Canadian provinces may have different requirements.
 Be sure to contact the government of the province you plan to visit.

 The USDA has a policy that all dogs imported from screwworm-affected countries into the U.S. must have a statement on the import health certificate that states specifically that the dog has been checked for and found to be negative for screwworm.
-The certificate must be issued within five days (which is different than most airline requirements that state the certificate must be issued within 10 days of travel).
-For more information and to see which countries are affected, visit The USDA's website.
+The certificate must be issued within five days (most airlines require that the certificate be issued within 10 days of travel).
+For more information and to see which countries are affected by screwworm, visit The USDA's website.

-If you are transporting birds out of the United States, record the leg band or tattoo number of each bird on the USDA certificate, and get required permits from the U.S. Fish and Wildlife Service.
+If you are transporting birds out of the U.S., record the leg band or tattoo number of each bird on the USDA certificate and get required permits from the U.S. Fish and Wildlife Service.